trashfloozy/Hornet/README.md

 # Hornet
-Backup and restore save files in the default directory for Hollow Knight: Silksong!
+Backup and restore save files in their default directory!